Topological classification of time-asymmetry in unitary quantum processes: Results

+The presence of Aharonov-Bohm phases are a known obstacle to time-symmetry in gauge theory.
 Much work has been done to understand gauge theory on metric graphs, and recently this was simplified further to understanding gauge potentials on combinatorial graphs \cite{harrison2011quantum}.
 In this setting, one considers the graph to be support of the Hamiltonian $H$.
-If we write $H=\{r_{jk}e^{i\theta_{jk}}\}$, then let $\Omega=\{\theta_{jk}\}$, with $\theta_{jk}=0$ if $r_{jk}=0$.
-This is a skew-symmetric matrix which is defined as a gauge potential on $supp(H)$ in \cite{harrison2011quantum}.
-The $\Lambda$-action on $H$ induces an action on the gauge potentials which corresponds precisely to the gauge transformations in this setting.
-We call this model the HKR model after the authors.
+The $\Lambda$-action on $H$ induces an action on the model which corresponds precisely to the gauge transformations in this setting.
+We call this model the Harrison, Keating, Robbins (HKR) model after the authors; see to side box.